EmanueleDeFonte/java-challenge/readme.md

 #### Your experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have almost 5 years of experience in Java and 4 years of Spring Boot.
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years
+- I have mostly worked on microservice architecture.
+-

-### Username / Password
+### Username / Password (for testing purpose)

 - SophiaB / SophiaPass123
 - JamesS / JamesPass123